yuki-kimoto/gitprep/README.md

 ## Bug

 If you find bug, plese tell me on GitHub issue.

+Please post only bug information.

 * [Github Issue](https://github.com/yuki-kimoto/gitprep/issues?state=open)

-## Request

-If you want new features, pelese tell me on GitHub issue.

-## Support

-You can ask questions about usage of GitPrep at Google GitPrep Group.
+## Mailing list (Asking questions and feature requests)

 * [Google GitPrep Group](https://groups.google.com/forum/#!forum/gitprep)

+You can ask questions about usage of GitPrep in this mailing list.

+If you want new features, please post the request to this mailing list.

 ## Copyright & license